 Copy this, print it out and paste it on your mirror (from “Between Love and Hate” by Lois Gold, pp. 55-56).

-- Take responsibility for regulating your behavior regardless of what your spouse does.
+- Take responsibility for regulating your behavior, regardless of what your partner does.

 - Separate your emotions from the decision making process.

-- Separate your job as a parent from the conflicts with your spouse.
+- Separate your job as a parent from the conflicts with your partner.

-- Accept responsibility for your contribution to the divorce.
+- Accept responsibility for your contribution to the break-up.

 - Be willing to negotiate, compromise and cooperate in resolving your differences.